Infographics Anyone?

 - User-generated content

-Your website has tons of content.
-Many of them must be visuals.
+If you use your website content to create original Pins, you can also embed those assets on to your pages.
 Pinterest allows you to insert the “Save” button on the top-right corner of each image.
-Passionate pinners won’t hesitate to click “Save” anytime they cross an amazing content.
-By putting the “Save” option on your image, you are giving your content freedom to be shareable at any time from anywhere.
+Passionate pinners won’t hesitate to click “Save” anytime they cross amazing content.
+By adding the “Save” option on your image, you’re making your content more shareable and increasing the chances for engagement and visibility.

 Rich Pins add more context to your Pins.

-For example, you added metadata to an image on your website.
-Now, when pinners pin that same image, Pinterest automatically extracts metadata, of the image, from your website, and add it to the Pin for extra information.
+For example, say you add metadata to an image on your website.
+Now, when pinners pin that same image, Pinterest automatically extracts the metadata of the image from your website and adds it to the Pin for extra information.

 Now you have boards filled with Pins.
 It’s time to spend some money on reaching more people via Promoted Pins (Pinterest Ads).

 Generally, Promoted Pins take users back to the original source from where your web page leads them to conversion.
-While buyable pins are conversion on themselves.
-They offer a purchase option to users without leaving Pinterest.
+On the other hand, Buyable Pins offer direct conversion.
+They offer a purchase option to users without having to leave Pinterest.

 How far have you come?